Our Parish History

 The original Church of St. Mary Immaculate goes back to 1857; however, its humble beginnings go back even further than that.
 In these earlier years before 1857, Catholics in these northern townships were looked after by missionary priests.

-The original Church existed in this location from 1857 until 1894, when the second Church was built and opened at the corner of Yonge and what is now Dunlop Street.
+The original Church was located on Mill Street from 1857 until 1894, when the second Church was built and opened at the corner of Yonge and what is now Dunlop Street.
 The priest who built this church was Father Patrick McMahon.

 In the 1950s, the Parish of St. Mary Immaculate experienced a large boom in the number of Parishioners.
 It was becoming evident that the church would be too small to accommodate the many new Parishioners moving into the area.
 So Father McGinn, the Pastor at the time, began to plan for a new church.
 Father McGinn would not live to see the new church, as he went to his heavenly reward on July 28, 1964.